 Acknowledging Past Harm

-In 2010, the McGaw YMCA celebrated its 125th anniversary by honoring the legacy of the Emerson Street Y. In 2011, community and civic leaders turned out for a dedication of an honorary street sign for the segment of Emerson Street where the beloved branch once stood.
-That same year, McGaw YMCA and Filmmaker Susan Hope Engel released the film, Unforgettable: Memories of the Emerson Street Branch YMCA, to honor the unforgettable legacy of the Emerson Street Branch YMCA.
-Through photos and oral histories, the film chronicles Emerson’s 60-year influence still resonating in the lives and hearts of those who lived it, and for those who benefit from the life lessons passed on today.
+In later years, efforts were made to honor the Emerson Street Y’s legacy.
+In 2010, McGaw YMCA celebrated its 125th anniversary by honoring the legacy of the Emerson Street Branch YMCA.
+The following year, community and civic leaders dedicated an honorary street sign at the site of the former branch, ensuring its memory would remain visible in the city’s landscape.
+That same year, McGaw YMCA partnered with filmmaker Susan Hope Engel to release, Unforgettable: Memories of the Emerson Street Branch YMCA.
+Through photographs and oral histories, the film preserves the story of Emerson’s 60-year influence—one that continues to resonate in the hearts of those who experienced it firsthand, as well as in the lessons carried forward for future generations.

 Land Acknowledgement